-You can get life insurance quotes online but keep in mind this is still a traditional business.
-Some of the best coverage requires dealing with an agent.
+You can get life insurance quotes online but keep in mind this is still a traditional business, so some of the best coverage requires speaking directly with an insurance agent.

 Life insurance can fall into two categories: term or permanent life.
 Those seeking lifelong protection, are interested in investing in an income tax-deferred cash-value account, and can afford to pay a much higher premium may consider whole life insurance.

-A whole life plan will guarantee your loved ones are taken care of in the event of your death, as long as the premiums are current.
+A whole life plan will guarantee your dependents are taken care of in the event of your death, as long as the premiums are current.

-But it can have living benefits as well; should you accumulate a hefty cash value amount, you can borrow money from that account to cover expenses such as funding college tuition for a child, purchasing your first home, or having a nest egg for your retirement.
+If you accumulate enough cash value, you can take advantage of its living benefits, too.
+You can borrow money from that account to cover expenses such as funding college tuition for a child, purchasing your first home, or having a nest egg for your retirement.